BehaviorTree/BehaviorTree.CPP/docs/tutorial_08_additional_args.md

 In same cases, it is desirable to pass to the constructor of our class additional arguments, parameters, pointers, references, etc.

-We will just use with the word _"parameter"_ for the rest of the tutorial.
+We will just use the word _"parameter"_ for the rest of the tutorial.

-Even if, theoretically, this parameters can be passed using Input Ports, that would be the wrong way to do it if:
+Even if, theoretically, these parameters can be passed using Input Ports, that would be the wrong way to do it if:

 - The parameters are know at _deployment-time_.